abyssDS/sfmlWiki/ProjectsZoostAndZoom.md

 ...

-Kinetic kinetic(curve); // You can use a Bezier Curve here; so fun ! sf::Clock clock;
+Kinetic kinetic(curve); // You can use a Bezier Curve here; have fun ! sf::Clock clock;

 while( ... )